nationalparkservice/QC-tips-and-tricks/3_select_distinct_left_join/3_select_distinct_left_join.md

     #> 15 HA      Hawaiian Airlines Inc.

-If the method for using left_joins is unclear to you, try breaking the process down into discrete steps.
+If the method above is unclear to you, try breaking the process down into individual steps.
 Create the left and right tables.
-Then run then left_join() function from the left table to the right table using the carrier column.
+Then run then left_join() function from the left table on the right table using the carrier column.
 Since its a left join, we will use *all* of the left values and only the right values that match.
-Since 'UAA' occurs in the left table, it is displayed in the join, but it has not values in the right table to match it, hence the 'NA'.
+Since 'UAA' occurs in the left table, it is displayed in the left column, but it doesn't have corresponding values in the right table, hence the 'NA'.
 I'll show the steps here.

     left_table <- flights_bad |>
       distinct(carrier)

     right_table <- airlines

     left_table |>
-      left_join(right_table, carrier)
+      left_join(right_table, by = 'carrier')